-There is a \$185 fee for each part of the examination paid at the time of appointment scheduling.
-The test fee is nonrefundable and non-transferable.
+There is a \$267 fee for each part of the examination paid at the time of appointment scheduling.
+The test fee is non-refundable and non-transferable.
 This fee is paid at the time you schedule your examination.
-Accepted forms of payment include MasterCard, Visa, American Express and Electronic checks.
-Money orders, paper checks and cash are not accepted.
+Accepted forms of payment include MasterCard, Visa and American Express.
+Money orders, paper checks, electronic checks, and cash are not accepted.
 Please refer to the Candidate Information Bulletin to read the policy on rescheduling appointments.